 E-Scooters: What You Need to Know

 E-scooters are battery-powered, rechargeable, small vehicles (technically in the category of micromobility).
-Scooters are manufactured with a simple design of handlebars for steering, a handle for braking and throttling, two small wheels, a deck for standing on while riding and the rechargeable battery.
+Scooters are manufactured with a simple design of handlebars for steering, a handle for braking and throttling, two small wheels, a deck for standing on while riding, and a rechargeable battery.

 Scooter rentals are managed through an app and charge pennies per mile.
 They are promising to drastically cut carbon emissions because they use no fossil fuels.